 Comprehensive Condom Programming (CCP) is a means to ensure that persons at risk of STIs, including HIV, and/or unintended pregnancies are motivated to use male and/or female condoms, have access to quality condoms, have accurate condom information and knowledge, and use condoms correctly and consistently.

 Creating demand for condoms by convincing people at risk of sexually transmitted infections to use them routinely is an important part of the equation for preventing the spread of HIV and other sexually transmitted infections.
 But in many places, people who want to use condoms are unable to obtain them.

 An estimated 13 billion condoms per year are needed to help halt the spread of HIV and other sexually transmitted infections, according to UNAIDS.
 The reality falls short.
-In 2004, some 2.1 billion condoms were provided by bilateral donors, UNFPA and social marketing organizations.
-In that year, sub-Saharan Africa, the region with greatest HIV prevalence and the largest share of donor support, received about 10 condoms per man of reproductive age (15-59).
-Brazil, China and India are self-sufficient in condoms.
-But for many other developing countries, the gap between condom needs and donor support means paying for imported condoms with funds needed for food, medicine and other necessities.
+In 2012, some three billion condoms were provided by donors, UNFPA and social marketing organizations.
+In that year, sub-Saharan Africa, the region with greatest HIV prevalence and the largest share of donor support, received about eight male condoms per man of reproductive age, and one female condom for every eight women of reproductive age.

 Condoms have helped to reduce HIV infection where AIDS has already taken hold and curtailed the broader spread of sexually transmitted infections.
 They have also encouraged safer sexual behaviour more generally.